 You can also have your bike tested, but all emissions testing centres must be approved by the government.
-The only one the government currently regards as approved is Riverbank Motorcycles Ltd in Bow, London.
-However, test centres can email their contact details to [email protected] for review.
+The only two centres the government currently regards as approved is Riverbank Motorcycles Ltd in Bow, London, and ULEZ Testing UK Ltd in Stevenage, Hertfordshire.
+Test centres can email their contact details to [email protected] for review.
 The centre charges £175 per test but claim the majority of the vehicles they test are under the limit.
 You may find if your bike has a Q-plate, the only option is to have it tested as the DVLA and manufacturers may not have the necessary data or CoC.

 Otherwise, you can check directly with TfL online.
 The site features a simple form that only requires you to enter your registration number (number plate) and the country of registration.

 What to do if you think your bike is compliant but can’t find the information

 If you have used the government’s checking system and have been informed that your motorbike is not ULEZ compliant, but you believe it is, then contact the vehicle’s manufacturer.
 The government will accept any supporting evidence that proves your bike is releasing less than the maximum level of emissions.

 You can register your vehicle for ULEZ here.

 How much will it cost if your bike is not ULEZ compliant?

 As previously stated, the charge is £12.50.
 However, if you fail to pay the charge, you will face a penalty charge of £180 – or £90 if paid within 14 days.